Senior Lecturer, Accounting

 Keating holds an LLB and a BSc from McGill University, an MBA from the Tuck School at Dartmouth College, and a DBA from Harvard University.

-General Expertise: Accounting, Domestic; Accounting, international; Activity Based Management; Asia; Auditing/auditors; Canada; Competitive strategy; Economics of organizations; Emerging Markets; Financial reporting; Management Control; Managerial Accounting; Microeconomics; Optimal control; Performance Measurement Systems; Risk management; Taxation, corporate
+General Expertise: Accounting; Activity Based Management (ABM); Asia; Auditing; Canada; Competitive strategy; Economics; Emerging markets; Financial reporting; Management control; Managerial accounting; Microeconomics; Optimal control; Performance measurement systems; Risk management; Taxation

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.